kaiwinter/rclone-visual-compare/README.md

 - Delete/copy file to synchronize directories

 ## Prerequisites
-- rclone binary on PATH
 - Java/JavaFX 11

 ## TODO
 - FEATURES
   - Export of the result
   - show preview for different file types than jpg
-  - Set path to rclone binary
   - Copy/delete operations for "different content" section
   - Show metadata for files (size etc.)